metasmile/ai2appiconset/README.md

 # Creating AppIcon sets from Adobe Illustrator

 All scripts of this repo is improved from original repo https://github.com/CaryChamplin/CreatingIconsFromAI.
-It just generate a completely valid 'AppIcon.appiconset'.
+It just generate a completely valid contents of 'AppIcon.appiconset'.

 ## Usage
 Clone(or download) this repo to